ZhenyingZhu/StudyNotes/SystemDesign.md

 6. shared folder can be R/W or read-only
 7. support storing files up to 1GB and limited by the storage capacity
 8. allow offline file changes.
 Sync as soon as online again
-9. extended requests: fire covery and version history. op1: any updates create a new ver. op2: daily
+9. extended requests: file covery and version history. op1: any updates create a new ver. op2: daily
 10. analytics stats of all storage and network consumptuion
 11. resolve conflicts
 12. data security use encrptuion